elastic/logstash-docs-md/docs/lsr/plugins-outputs-elasticsearch.md

 Setting `true` enables gzip compression level 1 on requests.

-This setting allows you to reduce this plugin’s outbound network traffic by compressing each bulk *request* to {{es}}.
+This setting allows you to reduce this plugin’s outbound network traffic by compressing each bulk *request* to Elasticsearch.

 ::::{note}
-This output plugin reads compressed *responses* from {{es}} regardless of the value of this setting.
+This output plugin reads compressed *responses* from Elasticsearch regardless of the value of this setting.
 ::::